acuminous/yadda/README.md

 ## Current Version
 **DANGER WILL ROBINSON!!!**

-Yadda 0.3.0 is the current verison.
-It contains breaking API changes from the previous (0.2.2) version.
+Yadda 0.4.0 is the current verison.
+It contains breaking API changes from the previous (0.3.0) version.
 See the release notes for more details

 ## What we're working on next
- * Asynchronous support - see [workaround](https://github.com/acuminous/yadda/issues/5) curtesy of Stewart Armbrecht
+ * Event emission

 ## Installation